r-narayanan4/Python-for-DevOps/5.Loops/loops.md

 Using either method, you can iterate through sequences to access and process each element individually.
 The choice between a for loop and a while loop depends on the specific requirements of your code.
 ```

-## Expanding Loops with while-else:
+## Expanding Loops with while-else

 In Python, you can expand loops with the while-else construct.
 The else block is executed when the loop completes normally (i.e., when the loop condition becomes False), but it is not executed if the loop is terminated by a break statement.